corsairmarks/combined_silfae_revisited/mod/README.md

 Not compatible with achievements.

+### Event Preemption

+In order to allow the Beep-Boops to have a planet in the same system as the player, this mod replaces the event `action.85` that is responsible for (on a monthly basis) transfering control of any colonies not owned by the system's starbase's owner to the starbase owner.
+The Beep-Boops have a special exception, otherwise this event continues to function as normal.

 ### Dependencies

 In order for this mod to function, you **must** install the following mod and load it before this one: